johnhowes.uk is a personal website, started January 2020. Still in development!

 A few, not so random, facts.
 Name: John Howes.

-Ran Greenwich Friends of the Earth for a few years; spent ‘year off’ as volunteer at central office and running a youth environmental group.
+Co-ordinator of Greenwich Friends of the Earth for a few years; spent ‘year off’ as volunteer at central office and running an independent youth version – originally Schools Eco-Action Group, renamed Youth Environmental Action.

 Involvement in writing, photography and production for SE1 Community Newspaper.
 Various other Waterloo community action (and photography and publication production), 1980s.
-‘SE1 Stories’ on Facebook is sharing a little history, and an almost complete set of the newspaper can now be viewed on the Internet Archive (new autumn 2020).
+‘SE1 Stories’ on Facebook is sharing a little history, and a complete set of the newspaper can be viewed on the Internet Archive (new autumn 2020).

 Also active for a number of years in worker co-operatives and housing co-ops, again mainly in Lambeth and Southwark.